shrush2107/shrush2107/README.md

 <h1 align="center">Hi 👋, I'm Shrushti Agarwal</h1>
-<h3 align="center">I'm an MSCS student with a passion for Data Science, Machine Learning and Data Visualization. 📊🤖 Exploring the world of data to uncover insights and build intelligent system</h3>
+<h3 align="center">I'm an MSCS student with a passion for Data Analysis and Data Visualization. 📊🤖 Exploring the world of data to uncover insights and build intelligent system</h3>

 - 🌱 I’m currently learning **about NLP, GenAI and LLMs.**